About our school

 We aim to provide our pupils with the experiences they need to develop into successful learners, confident individuals and responsible citizens who are equipped with the skills to meet the demands of 21st Century life.

-At Northaw Church of England School we teach and model 6 core Christian values, our 6Rs.
+At Northaw Church of England School we believe we are all Loving for Today, Learning for Tomorrow, Forever in Faith and we teach and model 6 core Christian values, our 6Rs.

 These are linked to key bible stories and are shared with the children to help them learn how to ‘Live God’s Love’ in all they do.
-In addition to these core values we teach many further Christian and British values to our children as they learn and grow and turn from ‘Tiny Acorns’ to ‘Mighty Oaks’!
+In addition to these core values we teach many further Christian and British values to our children as they learn and grow.

 The school has a long history dating back to 1879 and the trust deed, which is the school's Christian foundation, remains intregral to the ethos and beliefs of the school community.
 The present church was consecrated in 1882.
 It is the third church building on this site: there has been a church here dedicated to St Thomas a Becket for around 700 years.